confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 **Status**: _In Discussion_ |
 **Discussion**:

-Please read the initial discussions on the ksqlDB developer group first:
+Please read the initial discussion on the ksqlDB developer group first:

 https://groups.google.com/forum/#!topic/ksql-dev/yxcRlsOsNmo

+And there is a partially working prototype for this work described here:

 https://groups.google.com/forum/#!topic/ksql-dev/5mLKvtZFs4Y

  For ksqlDB to be a successful project we need to provide an awesome out of the box developer experience